matsuand/docs.docker.jp/ee/ucp/admin/install/upgrade.md

     - [Automated, in-place cluster upgrade](#automated-in-place-cluster-upgrade): Performed on any manager node.
 Automatically upgrades the entire cluster.
-    - Manual cluster upgrade: Performed using the CLI or the UCP UI.
+    - Manual cluster upgrade: Performed using the CLI.
 Automatically upgrades manager nodes and allows you to control the upgrade order of worker nodes.
 This type of upgrade is more advanced than the automated, in-place cluster upgrade.
         - [Upgrade existing nodes in place](#phased-in-place-cluster-upgrade): Performed using the CLI.